GrazianoCecchi/Fujifilm-Auto-Settings-for-Darktable/README.md

 - 2024-05-18 Modified command string for windows.
 - 2024-04-18 Changed calling of styles to group them under a single "Fujiflm-Autosetting" group.
 - 2024-04-18 Inserted call for "Gra|Base" style application with default corrections.
-- 2023-05-23 Changed reading metadata in a single Exiftool call to improve performance.
+- 2023-05-23 Changed reading metadata in aBastian Bechtold single Exiftool call to improve performance.
+- 2023-05-24 Inserted check that avoids error if no film simulation is returned by ExifTool

 ## Known Issues